Weatherlights/PolicyApplicator-for-Microsoft-Intune/Documentation/configurationreference.md

    * In case the configuration element does not match the policy it is reconfigured from the policy.

 #### namespace
 Here you can configure namespaces for the xpath.
-Each namespace can be configured like this:
+Each namespace can be specified by adding the prefix and the url of the namespace seperated by &amp;#xF000;.

+Example: prefix1&amp;#xF000;namespaceuri1&amp;#xF000;prefix2&amp;#xF000;namespaceuri2

+#### xpath
+Here you can specify the xpath that resolved the setting in your configuration file.
+You should not use complex xpath expressions.

+Good: /element1/element2/@attribute

+Bad: //@attribute

+#### value
+Enter your desired configuration value here.